We are extremely sad to inform our members of the passing of our former trustee and dear friend Ffion Miles.

 Ffion was diagnosed with Rb as a baby which left her with a little vision in just one of her eyes.
 However, she never let her Rb or visual impairment hold her back and achieved an absolutely incredible amount in her lifetime.
 A diagnosis of osteosarcoma (bone cancer) in her knee in her teenage years was another setback, but thankfully it wasn’t long before she was living life to the full again.

-Ffion graduated with a Law degree from Cardiff Law School before gaining a master’s degree in Politics.
+Ffion graduated with a Law degree from Cardiff Law School before gaining a master’s degree in Politics at Aberystwyth.
 She soon landed a role at the BBC between 2008 and 2016 as their Ability Rep for Wales.
-She loved to travel around the world and had a passion for rugby too, which is why in 2019 she embarked on a solo trip to Australia and Tasmania where she was interviewed to promote access and inclusion for disabled supporters.
+She had a passion for rugby and loved to travel around the world.
+In 2016 she embarked on a solo trip to Australia and Tasmania where she was interviewed to promote access and inclusion for disabled supporters.
 Ffion travelled to Canada with The Welsh Choir using her beautiful singing voice.
 She has passed on her passion for singing to her young nephew.

 As CHECT was a charity close to her heart, between 2010 and 2016 she volunteered her time as one of our trustees, providing invaluable advice and guidance to our Board.
 She was also a treasured member of our ‘Beyond Rb Group’ and the wider Rb community.